B's Log: B's LOG COMIC

 B's LOG COMIC is a manga spinoff magazine which ran in print from December 2005 (when it launched as monthly magazine Comic B's LOG, before changing to a bimonthly format as Comic B's-Log Kyun! in 2009 and later in 2013 returning to a monthly format with its current title) until Spring 2018.
 As of 2021, it still remains active in a digital format.
 Some of its titles have been based on otome and BL games, including Dramatical Murder, Hiiro no Kakera, Hakuoki, Starry Sky, Togainu no Chi, Uta no Prince-sama, and VitaminZ, as well as other games including Valkyria Chronicles; other titles from this publication include Black Gate and Shōnen Maid.

 The magazine collaborated with konbini chain Lawson to create Convenience Store Boy Friends.

 B's LOG Bunko and Bunko Alice

 B's LOG Bunko is a subdivision that releases paperback light novels.
-One title published by this imprint is Ririka Yoshimura's Jyuniya — Migawari Koshou to Fukigenna Koushaku, an adaptation of Shakespeare's Twelfth Night.
+One title published by this imprint is Ririka Yoshimura's Jyuniya — Migawari Koshou to Fukigenna Koushaku (十二夜 ―身代わり小姓と不機嫌な公爵―), an adaptation of Shakespeare's Twelfth Night.
 On April 15, 2015, the further imprint B's LOG Bunko Alice was launched.